Mississippi College Choctaws: History

-The philosophy of intercollegiate athletics at Mississippi College is much the same as the vision statement of Mississippi College.
-The vision statement reads: "Mississippi College seeks to be a university recognized for academic excellence and commitment to the cause of Christ.”

 Mississippi College participated in the national women's basketball championship tournament in 1974, 1976, and 1977.
 In 1974, the Lady Choctaws finished second to legendary Immaculata, 68–53, who won its third consecutive title.

 For years Mississippi College was a dominant force in NCAA Division II athletics.
 MC won the Division II National Championship in 1989, however, Mississippi College's football tournament participation, along with its NCAA Division II national football championship, were vacated by the NCAA Committee on Infractions for recruiting violations.

 The Board of Trustees of Mississippi College voted in March 1995 for the university to become a member of Division III of the National Collegiate Athletic Association in the fall of 1997.

 Mississippi College currently sponsors 16 sports.
 Since their transition to Division III in 1997, the Choctaws have won 25 American Southwest Conference championships.
 In 2007, the college won conference championships in women's cross country and men's basketball.

 On July 11, 2014, the NCAA approved Mississippi College entering their second year of NCAA Division II candidacy.
 They became full members of NCAA Division II and a full Gulf South Conference member in 2016–17.

 Mississippi College's biggest rivalry is with Millsaps College in nearby Jackson.
 After a more than 40-year hiatus, the two teams began meeting on the football field again in 2000.
 The rivalry is dubbed the Backyard Brawl.

+The football team was dropped after the 2024 season.